TayThorian/MasterBookVault/README.md

 - TSR9507 - Shaman
 - TSR2173 - Monstrous Compendium Annual - Volume Four
 - TSR9431 - ALQ2 - Assassin Mountain
+- TSR9433 - ALQ4 - Secrets of the Lamp
+- TSR9467 - ALQ6 - Cities Of Bone
 - TSR11348 - Skullport
 - TSR11405 - The Wyrmskull Throne
 - TSR11316 - FOR12 - Demihumans of the Realms